samsungsamiio/samsungsami.io/source/sami/api-spec.md

 ~~~

 ### Bi-directional message pipe

+#### Setting up the pipe

-Establishes a data connection to SAMI and allows to register as a device or device list.
+This call opens a data connection between SAMI and a device or device list.

 ~~~
 WebSocket /websocket
 ~~~

-#### Registration

-All client applications, including device proxies, must register after opening the WebSocket connection.
-Otherwise client messages will be discarded and clients will not be sent messages.

-Register messages can set `ack`{:.param} to "true" to receive an acknowledgment message from SAMI for each message sent.

 **Available URL query parameters**

 | Parameter | Description
 |-----------|--------------
 |`ack`{:.param} |(Optional) Boolean (true/false).
 WebSocket returns ACK messages for each message sent by client.
 If not specified, defaults to false.

+All client applications, including device proxies, must register after opening the connection.
+Otherwise client messages will be discarded and clients will not be sent messages.

 **Example registration message sent by client**